dillonHe/EasyEDA-Documents/Tutorial/Export.md

 ![](images/157_Export_PCBExport_Dialog.png)

-You can select to export in pdf, drawing (.png) or SVG format.
+You can select to export in PDF, drawing (.png) or SVG format.

 You can select to print individual layers or selected layers merged into a single file.